3Qax/Gradient-Light-Bridge/README.md

   not implement the entertainment streaming path.
 - **Named/timed Hue effects**: dynamic scenes are supported, but dedicated effects like candle/fireplace are not mapped.
 Firmware parses and logs effect fields, but does not implement a library of named effects.
+PRs are welcome.
 - **OTA updates**: firmware exposes enough OTA-like identity/static attributes to satisfy the bridge, but does not implement a real firmware update flow.
 - **Identify/alert behavior**: discovery/read support exists, but "blink this